About Us

 Our Priorities

-- Directly call out anti-Blackness, cultural misinformation, cultural disinformation, and other false narratives that harm Black communities
+• Naming and challenging cultural misinformation, disinformation, and false narratives that harm Black communities

-- Engage our communities through participatory media via articles, blog posts, videos, social media, and webinars
+• Engaging communities through articles, videos, social media, webinars, and participatory media

-- Work in coalition with activists, scholars, and independent journalists
+• Working in coalition with activists, scholars, and independent journalists to protect and advance our cultural heritage

-- Provide mutual aid and other tangible resources where needed
+• Providing mutual aid and tangible resources where they are needed most

 NBCI Trust Board